sid-betalol/answer-similarity-calculator/README.md

 General Guidelines:
 - It is recommended that you run the code on Google Colab [(here)](https://colab.research.google.com/drive/1C1r7G01RqFne-9XDtbY95K9ud6xiKKM8?usp=sharing).
 You might face installation issues otherwise.
 - The features (similarity) were calculated for the dataset: [Data for Automatic Short Answer Grading](https://web.eecs.umich.edu/~mihalcea/downloads.html#saga).
 It took about an hour to run, so that section wasn't included in the report.
+- [Here](https://raw.githubusercontent.com/pradhyumnj/similarity-calculator/master/data.csv) is a quick link to the testing dataset we used as a csv file.
 - The Model is well suited for short answer grading, it does not work well on long texts.